 Customer service training is essential if you want to retain customers for the long term, reduce employee churn, and create a successful customer-centric company.
 But how do you begin training your reps to provide remarkable support?

-That’s why we’ve compiled this guide.
-By the end, you’ll gain a complete understanding of how customer service training benefits your business, when different types of training might come in handy, and what materials you need to execute a thorough training program.
+In this post, you'll learn how customer service training benefits your business, when different types of training come in handy, and what materials you'll need to execute a training program.

 What is customer service training?

-Customer service training is the coaching that employees receive with the goal of improving support and satisfaction among customers.
+Customer service training is the coaching that employees receive to improve support and satisfaction among customers.
 A strong customer service training program includes exercises for improving interpersonal communication, product knowledge, conflict resolution, crisis management, and more.

-It’s an iterative process that involves teaching skills, competencies, and tools needed to better serve customers so they derive more value from products and services.
+There are lots of types of customer service training.
+However, this training is typically an iterative process that involves teaching skills, competencies, and tools needed to better serve customers.

-Any employee that interacts and deals with customers is eligible for customer service training.
-And given how your customers are your best growth opportunity, every employee should be working hard to keep them happy — whether from the position of a marketer, executive assistant, or customer service representative.
+Because your customers are your best growth opportunity, every employee should work hard to keep them happy — as marketers, executive assistants, management, or customer service representatives.

 Nowadays, customer-facing teams are labeled many different things: customer support, customer success, or customer service.
-For the purpose of this article, I’m going to refer to customer service when discussing service and support training.
+For this article, we'll refer to customer service when discussing service and support training.